Unifying fractons, gravitons and photons from a gauge theoretical approach: Gauge theory of a special kind

 The Bianchi identities complete the set of field equations for $h^a_\mu$.
-Another way to look, inspired in electrodynamics, is to solve equations \eqref{feq1a} and \eqref{bia1} for the gauge invariant field $H^a_{\mu\nu}$, the analogous field to the electromagnetic field $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$.
+Another way to look, inspired in electrodynamics, is to solve equations \eqref{feq1a} and \eqref{bia1} for the gauge invariant field $H^a_{\mu\nu}$, which is the analogous field of the electromagnetic field $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$.

 To end this section, let us define

 which is the tensor field appearing in equation \eqref{feq1a}.
 Thus,